secondo-database/secondo/Tools/Converter/NMEA2Secondo/README.txt

 1. Compile the tool by calling make
-2. Run the tool with the required arguments java NMEA2Secondo filename [timeoffset [epsilon]]
+2. Run the tool with the required arguments java NMEA2Secondo filename [dayoffset [houroffset [epsilon]]]

 The filename is the name of the file to convert or '-' for the standard input.

-The timeoffset is an integer value for the distance to the NULLDAY.
+The dayoffset is an integer value for the distance to the NULLDAY.
 In the current implementation of the DateTime Algebra this date is fixed as "2000-01-03".
 This is required because no information about the date is available in the GPGGA dataset.
+To get the correct value for a desired day, use Secondo with enabled DateTimeAlgebra.
+E.g. the value for 2005-06-27 can be get by the query:

+query [const instant value "2005-06-27"] - [const instant value 0.0]

+The result will be a duration with value (2002 0).
+Put the value 2002 as dayoffset into this converter.

+The houroffset is also an integer value describing the difference between local time and utc (coordinated universal time).
+For gemany, use 1 (or 2 for summer time).

 Using the epsilon parameter, it is possible to control the number of created units.
 If a new unit is an extension of the last one, we summarize the units when the